dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 > *In this chapter we present the main part of this thesis -- Monadic
 > Intermediate Language.
 First, its overview and some examples are given.
 Then
 > we specify its grammar, the type system and describe representation of
 > effects in detail.
-Finally, some parts of the Haskell implementation are
+After this, some parts of the Haskell implementation are
+> described.
+We conclude with a discussion and some comparison to the related
-> described.*
+> work.*

 ## Overview